Canvas

 Before: AI responses lived and died in the conversation scroll

-03 — Concept
+03 — Discovery

 The Canvas Resource: a new kind of output